 Getting paid to take care of your elderly parents: It’s a hot topic among caregivers, and the opinions behind the morality of it can be strong.
-Some people believe it’s unfair to charge rent since your parents took care of you as a child, some feel guilty asking even if a parent insists on paying, and others feel it’s perfectly acceptable to ask given the added expense of another household member—especially when home modifications, special foods, or round-the-clock care are required.
+Some people believe it’s unfair to charge rent since your parents took care of you as a child, some feel guilty asking even if a parent insists on paying, and others feel it’s perfectly acceptable to ask given the added expense of another household member—especially when aging in place home modifications, special foods, or round-the-clock care are required.

 So, what should you do if you’re one of the 40 million Americans taking care of an elderly parent in your home?
 Everyone’s situation is different, so there is no one-size-fits-all answer.
 However, there are a few things to consider to help you make the right choice for you and your mom or dad.

 If you’ve spent even a few minutes in caregiver forums, you may have noticed using the term “rent” is what often spurs debate.
 Instead, consider calling it “shared expenses,” “living expenses,” or something similar to avoid negative connotations.